 Dear Sir or Madam:

-I am writing to request a refund check in the amount of $225.97 to reimburse hotel charges paid out of pocket on Sunday March 24, 2013.
+I am writing to request a refund check for $225.97 to reimburse hotel charges paid out of pocket on Sunday, March 24, 2013.
 We were unable to use the voucher issued by Delta on that day, upon arrival at the hotel, due to the fact the hotel was fully booked as of Saturday, March 23.
 I have attached documentation to substantiate our claim, including the actual voucher, the occupancy register for the Doubletree Hotel (provided by the on-call manager), and finally, the receipt for our eventual hotel, Spring Hill Suites.
 The delayed flight behind the voucher request was DL1860 Miami-Atlanta, March 24, 2013.

 CC: (Cubert’s estate lawyer, for added effect)

-Better than the compensation though was simply the fact that Delta jumped on this problem and quickly made amends.
+Better than the compensation was how quickly Delta jumped on this problem and made amends.
 I know they, like most airlines, struggle to balance customer service with profits, but for a brief shining moment, they were okay in my book.

-Bottom-line, just take the half hour or hour to write-up your experience in a professional but assertive manner, and get that thing in the mail.
+Bottom-line: Take 30 to 60 minutes of your time to write up your experience in a professional but assertive manner and get that thing in the mail.
 My hourly rate for writing this particular letter was $225.
 Next time we’ll find a last-minute Airbnb to stay at instead.

-Here’s the letter I wrote, after my wrist stopped shaking:
+Here’s the complaint letter I wrote after my wrist stopped shaking:

 Mr. Scott (Evil)